liferay-search/liferay-docs/en/developer/frameworks/articles/back-end-frameworks/01-intro.markdown

 If you must ever do data processing outside the scope of the web's request/response, look no further than the Message Bus.
-It's conceptually similar to Java Messaging Service (JMS) Topics, but sacrifices transactional, reliable delivery capabilities, making it much lighter-weight. @product@ uses Message Bus in many places:
+It's conceptually similar to Java Messaging Service (JMS) Topics, but sacrifices transactional, reliable delivery capabilities, making it much lighter-weight. @sharepoint@ uses Message Bus in many places:

 - Auditing